fourniecl/inference_trajectories_PDMP/README.md

 # Cell Trajectories inference

-This repository provides code for the [Cell Trajectory Inference based on Schrödinger problem and a mechanistic model of stochastic gene expression](https://arxiv.org/)
+This repository provides code for the [Cell Trajectory Inference based on Schrödinger Problem and a Mechanistic Model of Stochastic Gene Expression]([https://arxiv.org/](https://hal.science/hal-05376256))

-To install required packages: :
+To install the required packages:

 ```{bash}
 pip install harissa scipy.stats ot